 Master in Robotics and Advanced Construction – MRACBack to the list

-The Master in Robotics and Advanced Construction (MRAC) seeks to train a new generation of interdisciplinary professionals capable of facing our growing need for a more sustainable and optimised construction ecosystem.
+The Master in Robotics and Advanced Construction (MRAC) seeks to train a new generation of interdisciplinary professionals who are capable of facing our growing need for a more sustainable and optimised construction eco-system.
 The Master is focused on the emerging design and market opportunities arising from novel robotic and advanced manufacturing systems.

-Through seminars, workshops and studio projects, the master programme challenges the traditional processes in the Construction Sector; it investigates how advances in robotics and digital fabrication tools change the way we build and develop processes and design tools for such new production methods.
+Through a mixture of seminars, workshops and studio projects, the master programme challenges the traditional processes in the Construction Sector; It investigates how advances in robotics and digital fabrication tools change the way we build and develop processes and design tools for such new production methods.

-The master offers an international and multidisciplinary environment where Engineers, Designers, Architects, Craftsmen, Academics and Industry partners have the opportunity to rethink the construction industry.
-The master will take place in IAAC, a creative space, fully equipped with the most recent manufacturing technologies; and in Barcelona, an International hub for innovation in a traditionally rich industrial region.
+The MRAC offers an international and multidisciplinary environment where engineers, designers, architects, craftsmen, academics and industry partners have the opportunity to rethink the construction industry.
+The master will take place in the Institute for Advanced Architecture of Catalonia, a creative space fully equipped with the most recent manufacturing technologies, in Barcelona, an international hub for innovation in a traditionally rich industrial region.

 MiniBuilders by IAAC